mmagnus/Xfind/README.md

 Xfind - find at eXternal machines and drives
 -------------------------------------------------------------------------------

 Xfind a new idea to do mmfinder (https://github.com/mmagnus/mmfinder).
-This is rather a concept so I encourge you to fork it if you wish and change it for setup.
+This is more like a concept so I encourge you to fork it if you wish and change it for setup.

 ![](doc/demo.gif)